MicrosoftEdge/WebView2Feedback/specs/NavigateWithWebResourceRequest.md

   /// Navigate using a constructed WebResourceRequest object.
 This lets you
   /// provide post data or additional request headers during navigation.
   /// The headers in the WebResourceRequest override headers
   /// added by WebView2 runtime except for Cookie headers.
-To override cookies
-  /// please use the Cookie API.
   /// Method can only be either "GET" or "POST".
 Provided post data will only
   /// be sent only if the method is "POST" and the uri scheme is HTTP(S).
   /// \snippet ScenarioNavigateWithWebResourceRequest.cpp NavigateWithWebResourceRequest